DaJuan Summers

-DaJuan Michael Summers (born January 24, 1988) is an American professional basketball player.
-He played college basketball at Georgetown University.
+DaJuan Michael Summers (born January 24, 1988) is an American professional basketball player for Piratas de La Guaira of the Superliga Profesional de Baloncesto (SPB).
+He played college basketball for the Georgetown Hoyas.
 In the 2009 NBA draft, he was drafted 35th overall by the Detroit Pistons.

 High school career

 Summers attended the McDonogh School, a private school in Owings Mills, Maryland.
-As a junior in 2004–05, he averaged 20.4 points and 11.6 rebounds per game, helping McDonogh to a 23-6 record and to the MIAA A Conference final and a No. 5 ranking in the Baltimore Sun's final poll.
+As a junior in 2004–05, he averaged 20.4 points and 11.6 rebounds per game, helping McDonogh to a 23–6 record and to the MIAA A Conference final and a No. 5 ranking in the Baltimore Sun's final poll.

-As a senior in 2005–06, he averaged 29.2 points, 11.0 rebounds, 4.0 assists, 2.0 steals and 3.0 blocks per game, leading McDonogh to a 19-6 overall record.
+As a senior in 2005–06, he averaged 29.2 points, 11.0 rebounds, 4.0 assists, 2.0 steals and 3.0 blocks per game, leading McDonogh to a 19–6 overall record.
 He finished his high school career with 1,502 points and a two-time Baltimore Sun Baltimore County Player of the Year (junior and senior).

 Considered a five-star recruit by Rivals.com, Summers was listed as the No. 9 small forward and the No. 23 player in the nation in 2006.